Emily Dickinson’s Vision of ‘Death’ and ‘Eternity’ in “Because I could not stop for Death”

 The oldest and most stable structural element of Because I could not stop for Death is the shield area of the life and death.
 It comprises a complex ideology of igneous desires.
 In most places the shield is overlaid by philosophic burden, mostly of theological, although some areas of younger hopes occur, notably in heavenly lover, the Yamaraja.
 The lover we find in Because I could not stop for Death offers evidence of ideological drift, indicating that in the spiritual sublime period the death is linked to desire, a great hope incorporating life and afterlife.
 Because I could not stop for Death is clearly a relationship between the life and afterlife but the exact meaning of either poem is left up to the individual reader.
 We can discuss the many possible readings of the poem.
 Both the short story and the poet- Death discussion( monologue) seem to indicate that the reader is much like the man at the chariot; there is a meaning in the story for everyone just as there is one chariot to the grave for each person.

-Now try to find out the Answers of the Following Questions:
+Now try to chalk out the Full Answers of the Following Questions:

 1. What tells you that the speaker is a woman?